Democrats welcome fight as Trump tees up 2020 healthcare battle

 “Healthcare will be front and center,” Democratic U.S. Representative Ben Ray Lujan told MSNBC on Tuesday.

-Lujan, who is seeking a Senate seat in 2020, cited popular aspects of the law, such as protections for pre-existing conditions that could be threatened by Republicans, and said Democrats’ protection of the law could help them also win control of the upper chamber.
+Lujan, who is seeking a Senate seat in 2020, cited popular aspects of the law, such as protections for pre-existing conditions that could be threatened by Republicans, and said Democrats’ protection of the law could help them also win control of the upper chamber next year.

-Candidates for the party’s 2020 presidential nomination, including a number of current U.S. senators, have also hinged their candidacy on the issue.
+Candidates for the Democratic party’s 2020 presidential nomination, including a number of current U.S. senators, have also hinged their candidacies on the issue.

-Later on Tuesday, the Democratic-led House plans to take up a resolution condemning the Justice Department’s legal assault on the law.
-Democrats from both chambers also rallied against it in front of the Supreme Court.